Men’s preventive health tips

 Regular checkups

 It’s no surprise that regular visits to your doctor are part of any good preventive health routine.
-Yearly physical exams are when your doctor checks for many of the risk factors listed above.
-Or, even the conditions themselves.
+Yearly physical exams are when your doctor checks for many of the risk factors listed above, or even the conditions themselves.
 Preventive screenings for different kinds of cancer may be life-saving.
 Talk with your doctor about what they recommend based on your health and family history.
 Here are a couple of common things your doctor may screen or test for during your visit:

 - Cholesterol: Cholesterol is a waxy substance that can clog your arteries if your body has too much.
 This may lead to heart disease, heart attack or stroke.